mirage/irmin/README.md

   to use in-memory transactions (to keeps tracks of reads as well as writes) and to define event-driven workflows using a notification mechanism.

-These abstractions allow developpers to create applications with concurrent behaviors which are both efficient and safe.
+These abstractions allow developers to create applications with concurrent behaviors which are both efficient and safe.

 ### Bindings to other languages